 How on earth is this kind of assignment remotely rational or productive?

-The fact that you are officially enlisted in the IDF means that you are paying your dues to society.
+The fact that you are officially enlisted in the IDF means you are paying your dues to society.

 Not All Service is Equal